MonuJangra-git/Dockerized-PHP-MySQL-Web-Application-on-AWS/README.md

 2. Transfer project files and a secured `.env` to the server.
 3. Use `docker compose up -d --build` to start the services.
 4. Secure nginx, close unnecessary ports, and use SSH tunnels or an authentication layer for phpMyAdmin.
+5. Daily database backups.

 ## Notes

 - Do not commit your real `.env` file—keep secrets local and out of Git.
 - The `.env` file is ignored by Git via `.gitignore`.
 - This project is intended for learning, demos, and small-scale deployments.
+- Use s3 backup after backup to machine

 ## Proof and Screenshots